 Bender's irrational hatred of Nibbler lasts exactly one episode.

-In the beginning of "Neutopia" every male Planet Express employee is suddenly sexist, and all the female employees suddenly act like stereotypical women.
+In the beginning of "Neutopia" every male Planet Express employee is suddenly misogynist, and all the female employees suddenly act like stereotypical women.
 It probably was just to get the plot going, but still.

 In "Benderama" Bender is psychotically lazy, to the point that it's his only defining trait in that episode.